-A Greek governor called for a national state of emergency and Bulgaria’s prime minister said his government will send over 400 troops and other security personnel to guard its border with Greece, amid fears the migrant flow along the Balkan route will pick up with the onset of warmer weather.
+A Greek governor has called for a national state of emergency and Bulgaria’s prime minister says his government will send over 400 troops and other security personnel to guard its border with Greece, amid fears the migrant flow along the Balkan route will pick up with the onset of warmer weather.

 The president of neighboring Macedonia, meanwhile, criticized the European Union for failing to resolve the crisis that is posing one of the gravest tests yet to the 28-member bloc.

 Speaking before the Organization for Security and Cooperation in Europe in Rome on March 4, Macedonian leader Gjorge Ivanov said that after decades of having moved to establish the bloc as a border-free zone, "Europe now has more walls than during the Cold War."

 Ivanov’s comments, and the moves by Greek and Bulgarian officials, highlight the deepening conflict within the EU, and with its periphery neighbors, to craft a coordinated plan to deal with the hundreds of thousands of migrants flooding Europe from the Middle East and North Africa.